IBM-Cloud/ibm-developer-extension-vscode/README.md

 - Use the `ibmcloud dev console` command to open the IBM Cloud console for your project in a web browser

 ### Using CloudFoundry workflow:
-Video demonstrating `CloudFoundry` workflow: [IBM Developer Extension for VS Code for CloudFoundry ](https://youtu.be/gP_6cpR1JSM)
+Video demonstrating `CloudFoundry` workflow: [IBM Cloud CLI Extension for VS Code for CloudFoundry ](https://youtu.be/gP_6cpR1JSM)

 Steps to get started: